Cardinal Tagle’s Appointment Points to New Curia, China, Papacy

 Cardinal Tagle’s enthusiasm for the New Evangelization, especially with regard to young people (he played key roles in both the 2012 Synod on the New Evangelization and the 2018 Synod on Youth), is therefore a key reason for his appointment, but the Pope has also tapped “Chito,” as he likes to be called, for additional reasons.

 Nicknamed the “Asian Bergoglio,” Cardinal Tagle’s background is expected to be an asset as the Church continues to grow in Asia.
 His close ties with the People’s Republic of China are also expected to be an advantage: His grandfather was Chinese, sent to the Philippines as a child to escape poverty.
-He is reportedly proud of his second surname, Gokim, which comes from his mother, who is also Chinese.
+He is reportedly proud of his second surname, Gokim, which comes from his mother’s Chinese roots.

 These connections and his interest in China could be significant as challenges continue regarding the Holy See’s relations with China following last year’s controversial agreement on the appointment of bishops.